{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: EVALUATION

-\textbf{Training.} To benchmark the data efficiency of modern BC methods, we train the RT-1 model from scratch without any pretrained parameters on the simulation tasks.
-This approach evaluates how well these models and their architectures learn from our modestly sized yet realistic $\lambda$ dataset, providing a measure of their data efficiency specifically for diverse and long-horizon MoMa tasks.
-Both models are trained using the scene generalization and task generalization experiments, ensuring that their capabilities are evaluated under varying conditions.
+\textbf{Training.} We train RT-1 and MG-MoMa without pretrained parameters on the simulation tasks.
+This evaluates how well they learn from our realistically sized dataset, providing a measure of their data efficiency specifically for long-horizon MoMa tasks.
+Both models are trained using the Scene Generalization and Task Generalization experiments.

-\textbf{Fine-tuning.} To further evaluate data efficiency, we fine-tune RT-1 by loading pretrained parameters and testing its performance on the $\lambda$ benchmark simulation tasks.
-We investigate whether pretrained knowledge helps or hurts model generalization on our tasks.
-Empirical analysis showed that freezing some model layers led to better performance than not freezing any layers, so this approach was used for the final experiment.
-Using this setup, we conducted the task generalization experiment to measure how much pretrained MoMa knowledge impacts RT-1’s ability to adapt efficiently to new MoMa tasks.
+\textbf{Fine-Tuning.} We fine-tune RT-1 and MG-MoMa with pretrained parameters on the simulation tasks.
+Our empirical analysis showed that for RT-1, fine-tuning with some frozen layers led to better performance than not freezing any, so this approach was used for the final experiment.
+In contrast, for MG-MoMa, the unfrozen model performed better, leading to the use of fully trainable parameters.
+This discrepancy may stem from MG-MoMa needing to override task-irrelevant biases from its original non-MoMa pretraining, necessitating updates across all layers.
+In contrast, since RT-1 was already pretrained on MoMa tasks, it may retain useful representations relevant to $\lambda$ tasks in certain layers.
+Using this setup, we conducted the Task Generalization experiment to measure the extent to which pretrained MoMa knowledge impacts the models' ability to adapt efficiently to new MoMa tasks.

+\textbf{Metric.} We use a task success rate metric that quantifies the completion of long-horizon MoMa tasks.
+Each task consists of four sequential dependent subtasks: (1) navigating to the target object, (2) grasping the object, (3) transporting the object to the goal location, and (4) placing the object at the goal.
+Each successful subtask contributes one point, with a maximum of four points per task.
+The success rate is calculated by averaging the subtask scores within each task and then averaging across all tasks.
+This captures both navigation and manipulation performance, providing insight into a model’s ability to execute long-horizon tasks.